1300-1305: Welcome – Steve McKee (OSD-MR) Presentation

 1305-1309: Administrative Notes – Debbie Lilu (NCMS)

-Welcome: Ray Langlais (OSD-MR) welcomed everyone to the forum and previewed the agenda.
-Steve McKee, OSD-MR, provided a brief introduction of the presenters and emphasized the significance and impact that new technologies have on the development and retention of the DoD sustainment workforce.
+Welcome: Steve McKee, OSD-MR, welcomed everyone to the forum and provided a brief introduction of the presenters and emphasized the significance, challenges and impact that corrosion related innovations have within the DoD sustainment community.

 Q&A – A Q&A occurred after each briefer finished their presentation.
 Questions and answers will be posted on the JTEG website with these minutes.

-Closing Comments: Steve McKee thanked the presenters and participants for their attendance and all the work being done to support the development and implementation of innovative tools and processes to support workforce development during this period of rapid technology adoption.
+Closing Comments: Steve McKee thanked the presenters and participants for their attendance and all the work being done to support corrosion-related innovations in support of DoD sustainment operations.

-1) Obtain copies of cleared presentations once they are approved to post to a public website, and post to the JTEG website at http://jteg.ncms.org/ .
+- Obtain copies of remaining cleared presentations once they are approved to post to a public website, and post to the JTEG website at http://jteg.ncms.org/.

 POC this action is Ray Langlais, email@example.com, (571) 633-8019